5

 Does Canary offer hosting services?

 Yes.
-Canary has several Cloud servers available that clients can log data to and read data from using Axiom, the Excel Add-in, and other third party applications.
+Canary offers a hosted cloud solution where customers can log data to and read data from using Axiom, the Excel Add-in, and Canary's API.

 For multiple Canary Server instances, are Enterprise License Agreements available?